wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/39-notes-on-statement-by-barnes.md

 I think it will help if I say now certain definite things about the Government’s views:—

-(a) The Government’s broad policy towards the Territory is self&amp;dash;determination.
+(a) The Government’s broad policy towards the Territory is self&dash;determination.

 (b) It is the Territory’s prerogative on its own decision and at its own time to regulate its constitutional progress.